- Aurora FAQ Cards: Review aurora facts with these cards!

 - Aurorasaurus is a citizen science project that gathers real-time data about aurora sightings.

 - NASA Afterschool resources provide a series of programs exploring the universe that can be done in short sessions for afterschool programs.

 - Solar Week takes place every March!
 You can use this resource for a week's worth of facts, activities, and games about the Sun's relationship to the earth.

-- Cultural Connections: The Northern Lights has a 25-minute video called Kiuguyat: The Northern Lights that combines traditional Iñupiat knowledge with aurora science.
+- Cultural Connections: The Northern Lights has a 25-minute video connecting aurora science with Iñupiat culture and language.
 The website also features downloadable lesson plans, Iñupiaq vocabulary pronunciation, interviews with elders, and short video lessons.